|

 society’s Gold Medal Winners, Special Achievement Award Winners, and Flag

 Carriers, for display at the last two Triennials).
+Karen served on two

 community organization's boards in Bethesda, Maryland: as a Vestry